-Trinidad Cuba is a small town that has been UNESCO heritage listed since 1988.
+Trinidad in Cuba is a small town that has been UNESCO heritage listed since 1988.
 Trinidad looks like it has been stuck in time since the 1850’s.
-About six hours by bus from Havana, and 12 hours overnight from Santiago, Trinidad is an appropriate stopover when travelling between the two places.
-That is, unless you want to try and endure the 16-hour journey from Havana to Santiago in one hit.
+About six hours by bus from Havana, and 12 hours overnight from Santiago de Cuba, Trinidad is an appropriate stopover when travelling between the two places.
+That is unless you want to try and endure the 16-hour journey from Havana to Santiago in one hit.

 When I’m ready to explore, the hotel receptionist gives me a map, and circles 1/5th of it and says “everything is here”.
 And that’s pretty much how it is.

 Trinidad Cuba is small, beautiful and quaint.
 There are grand buildings in the Plaza Mayor, with its picturesque cobbled streets.

 The two draw cards to this area are the Santisima Trinidad Cathedral and the Convento de San Francisco church.
 The latter also houses an impressive museum.

 Bell tower in Trinidad Cuba